ontola/linked-delta/README.md

 **Store** or **target store**: the target rdf graph or repository against which the update is executed.
 This generally is either the default graph or some main repository the application uses to run its logic against.

+**Operator**: the function that describes how the triple should be updated in the store (e.g. 'replace').

 ### Processing

 To keep behaviour consitent across implementations, it is RECOMMENDED that, when recieving a delta repository, the processor processes the statements in order of recieving them.
 Though vocabularies MAY define to have idempotent behaviour regardless of processing order.